Kosty1212/Galxe/README.md

-Fix: Correct typo in README
+sdcsdcFix: Correct typo in README